-- A claim in a collective action - An application seeking a declaration that a collective settlement is universally binding (including third parties), provided the agreement is connected to the Netherlands - A claim to set aside an arbitral award that is filed in Amsterdam.
+- A claim in a collective action action, provided that the Amsterdam District Court has jurisdiction based on criteria such as the domicile of one of the parties, or the place where the harmful event occurred. - An application seeking a declaration that a collective settlement is universally binding (including third parties), provided the agreement is connected to the Netherlands, so that the Amsterdam Court of Appeal has jurisdiction. - A claim to set aside an arbitral award, provided that the 'place of arbitration' is Amsterdam and there the proceedings will be in English before the NCC Court of Appeal.
+A model clause is available at ncc.gov.nl.